merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Remaining panels

 The other panels of Figure 3 can all be generated using the R script at `SCRIPTS/plot_figures.R`.
 Each one has its own section of the code that can be run independently (after loading the packages and variables at the top of the script).
-The code relies on the data files generated in this section, namely `05_GTDB_ANALYSES/genome_proportions.txt` and `05_GTDB_ANALYSES/sample_proportions.txt`, as well as on the data files from the mapping workflow which are provided in the `TABLES` directory.
+For panels C and D, the associated statistical tests referenced in the manuscript are also included (after the figure code).
+The script relies on the data files generated in this section, namely `05_GTDB_ANALYSES/genome_proportions.txt` and `05_GTDB_ANALYSES/sample_proportions.txt`, as well as on the data files from the mapping workflow which are provided in the `TABLES` directory.
 Note that the working directory should be set to the `SCRIPTS/` folder for the relative paths to these files to be correct.

 ## Machine learning analyses